francescaseverino/Focus-Bot/designworkshop/DESIGN.md

 This bot will be made available through discord, a platform that many are aware of and use on a daily basis.
 Discord promotes multiparty discussions, to which the bot will be implemented to help organize tasks and projects.
 This bot should automatically be made aware of a user's current tasks and assignments through third party apis, however any other information such as group members can be introduced to the bot through a chat interface.
 The bot can pick up on user behavior to delegate tasks in group behaviors and can be modified to suit most user needs through the chat interface.

 # Use Cases
+## Use Case 1: Getting a HW alert
+- 1 Preconditions
+  Must have discord bot in server
+	Inputting an assignment and its due date
+- 2 Main Flow
+	User is prompted X amount of time ahead of the due date of the assignment.
+The user is also prompted x amount of times prior to the submission deadline.
+- 3 Subflow
+	[S1] User opens discord chat (server)
+  [S2] Bot will prompt user regarding assignment status [S3] Users can choose to interact with bot by updating status of assignment or submitting assignment.
+  [S4]Bot responds with further action that must be taken or with submission complete status
+- 4 Alternative Flows
+ [E1] User has no current assignments

+## Use Case 2: Starting a group assignment
+- 1 Preconditions
+	Must have a server with all group members in it
+	Must have the discord bot in the same server
+- 2 Main Flow
+	Group Members input assignment and responsibilities to which the bot organizes and assigns each member their tasks.
+The bot periodically sends group reminders as well as tagged reminders for each user to encourage progress.
+- 3 Subflow
+	[S1] Group member accessed discord chat
+  [S2] Bot will prompt user regarding assignment progress and any personal tasks that need to be done [S3] Users can choose to interact with bot by updating status of assignment or submitting assignment.
+  [S4]Bot responds with further action that must be taken or with submission complete status
+- 4 Alternative Flows
+	[E1] Group has no current project
+  [E2] Group members manually choose tasks
+  [E3] Group member has completed no work and the submission deadline for the assignment is particularly close

 # Design Sketches
 ## Sequence flow chart